-The altar of incense mentioned in Exodus 30 is to have two specific purposes.
-They are to daily burn incense, and only incense, morning and night, and once a year they are to make atonement on the altar.
+The altar of incense, according to Exodus 30, is to have two specific purposes.
+The priests are to daily burn incense, and only incense, morning and night, and once a year they are to make atonement on the altar.

 I want to look at the daily offering first.
 It was to be nothing but incense.
 No other sacrifice or offering was to mix with it.

-Bible reading is just gaining knowledge without the conversation of the Spirit bringing it to life.
+Bible reading is just gaining empty knowledge without the conversation of the Spirit bringing it to life.

 Let incense arise from your lips and heart today and always.